ilyasku/DockerRegistryInterface/README.md

 # DockerRegistryInterface

-Small piece of software to read information from a Docker registry.
+Small piece of software to read information from a Docker registry and delete images.
-So far it is really limited to read-only.
-The idea is to comfortably read:
+The idea is to comfortably:
-* what repositories are in the registry
+* read what repositories are in the registry
-* what are the tags of images in a repository
+* read what are the tags of images in a repository
-* what image layers (blobs) compose an image
+* read what image layers (blobs) compose an image

-In addition, there is one bit more advanced feature that lets you list blobs that you can safely delete if you would delete certain images.
-I.e., which blobs would not be part of any image anymore.

-## Important note:
-**I developed this application as an intern at [FLAVIA IT](flavia-it.de) learning some principles of software development.
-One of them is to write clean code.
-To test readability of pure code, there are not many comments (on purpose!).** Feel free to ask me any questions on the code. (and give me hints where I can improve readability ...)
+* delete images from the registry

+To do so, this interface communicates with a registry via its [HTTP API v2](https://docs.docker.com/registry/spec/api/).

 ## Install